PaulusPanthera/TeamShroom/README.md

 No inline JavaScript in HTML

-Data → Model → UI separation
+Clear Data → Model → UI separation

 Each feature is isolated and composable